pengzhanbo/vuepress-theme-plume/docs/en/guide/markdown/abbr.md

 *[W3C]:  World Wide Web Consortium
 *[ECMA]: European Computer Manufacturers Association

+::: warning
-::: warning Abbreviations should be standalone words or phrases.
-For Chinese abbreviations, add spaces around the term to ensure proper detection.
+Abbreviations should be independent words or phrases.
+For Chinese abbreviations, add spaces on both sides of the word to distinguish them.
 :::